Guidelines for application

 How to make an application:

-- Funding (24-month grant) for a postdoc researcher (less than 10 years since doctorate).
+- Funding (24-month grant) for a postdoc researcher (less than 10 years since doctorate, unless special circumstances apply: maternity, paternity, parental or childcare leave, military or non-military service, or long-term illness).

 - It’s not necessary to name the postdoc researcher at the application stage.